alexsax/omnidata_models/README.md

 ---

-This is a minimal repo that contains the pretrained models for surface normal estimation and depth estimation, and integrates with `torch.hub`.
+This repository contains pretrained models for surface normal estimation and depth estimation from the Omnidata project.
+It integrates with `torch.hub` for easy model loading and includes a simple Gradio demo.

-This repo is based on the [omnidata-tools](https://github.com/EPFL-VILAB/omnidata-tools) repo, but only contains code for downloading and running the pretrained surface normal estimation and depth estimation models.

-* Nice torch.hub integration
-* Simple gradio demo

-## Pretrained Models
-Here is an [online demo](https://omnidata.vision/demo/) where you can upload your own images (1 per CAPTCHA).

-#### Download pretrained models
+#### Use pretrained models

 ```
 import torch